Gardening Classes

 Time: 5:30-7

-Number of classes: 12
+Number of classes: 10

 This class will be structured with a lesson and demo, followed by work time and 1:1 support with the instructor.
 Students are provided with seeds and seedlings, fertilizer, gloves and some hand tools, but are expected to water their own beds and otherwise maintain them in accordance with the Community Bed Policies.
-Previous gardening class members should note that these beds have moved to the Community Beds and are not watered or otherwise monitored by farm staff.
+Previous gardening class members should note that these beds have moved to the Community Beds and are not watered or otherwise monitored by Farm staff.

 Dates: